Michel Cadotte: Early life and education

-Cadotte was born July 22, 1764, as the second son to a Métis father and an Anishinaabe mother in present-day Sault Ste.
+Cadotte was born July 22, 1764, as the second son to a his father and an Anishinaabe mother in present-day Sault Ste.
 Marie, Michigan, which had been recently taken over by the British after their victory against France in the Seven Years' War.
 He had an older brother and they grew up with their mother's Ojibwe people.
-His father Jean Baptiste Cadotte, Sr., became a fur trader for French and later British interests in and around the eastern end of Lake Superior.
+His father Jean Baptiste Cadotte Sr., became a fur trader for French and later British interests in and around the eastern end of Lake Superior.
 Michel's paternal great-grandfather was a Frenchman named Mathurin Cadeau, and he had come to Lake Superior in the late 17th century on a French exploratory mission.

-He would be baptized at Michilimackinac on 31 August, 1764.
+He would be baptized at Michilimackinac on 31 August 1764.
 Kechewaishke was his cousin.

 Michel's mother was a member of the powerful Owaazsii (Bullhead) clan of the Anishinaabeg.
 She is frequently described in historic records as having high status in the region and as being an exceptionally kind person.
 She was a Roman Catholic convert whose French name was likely Marianne or Anastasia.
 His parents sent Michel and his brother John Baptiste Jr. to Montreal for their education in French Catholic schools.

 Cadotte Sr. pressed westward as a trader along the south shore of Lake Superior and set up a trading post on Mooningwanekaaning (Madeline Island), in Chequamegon Bay in modern-day Wisconsin.
 The traditional center of the Lake Superior Ojibwe, the island had previously had a French trading post.
-As Michel Cadotte reached adulthood, he frequently traveled west with his father and older brother Jean Baptiste, Jr. (more often called John Baptiste Cadotte).
+As Michel Cadotte reached adulthood, he frequently traveled west with his father and older brother Jean Baptiste Jr. (more often called John Baptiste Cadotte).

 Jean Baptiste Sr. retired in 1796 and left his holdings to his sons.
 John Baptiste Jr. explored westward to Fond du Lac and later to Red Lake in present-day Minnesota.
 Michel Cadotte settled at La Pointe on Mooningwanekaaning, then called St. Michel Island.